-The Top Benefits of a Career in Aged Care
+The Top Benefits of an Aged Care Job in Australia

 What Do Aged Care Workers Do?

-A career in aged care can encompass a range of positions in both home and residential aged care, each with their own responsibilities and qualifications.
+A career in aged care can encompass a range of positions in both home and residential aged care, each with its own responsibilities and qualifications.
 All of them bring out the same desire; To provide support and create a positive environment.
-Depending on where they provide care, a worker may be expected to perform a variety of tasks including:
+Depending on where they provide care, a worker may be expected to perform a variety of tasks, including:

 -